cashbox-laravel/core/README.md

 >
 > Drivers will usually automatically install the correct `Cashier Provider Core` version, but you can do this manually.

-To get the latest version of `Laravel Cashier Provider`, simply require the project using [Composer](https://getcomposer.org):
+To get the latest version of `Cashier Provider Core`, simply require the project using [Composer](https://getcomposer.org):

 ```bash
 $ composer require cashier-provider/core